Education Programs

 8.1 Ocean of Energy

 Our world is full of energy, especially in the ocean!
-Light, color, and heat waves are all present in the ocean, and can directly impact living organisms.
-Dive into the ocean to explore how different forms of energy can be transferred, conserved, or behave differently in different mediums.
-Students will observe how waves transfer energy to ecosystems, identify how animals use light and color to their benefit, and investigate how heat energy supports life in extreme conditions.
+Light, color, and heat waves are all present in the ocean and can directly impact living organisms.
+Dive into the sea to explore how different forms of energy can be transferred, conserved, or behave differently through different mediums.
+Grab your goggles and observe how waves transfer energy to ecosystems, identify how animals use light and color to their benefit, and investigate how heat energy supports life in extreme conditions.

 Forces and energy are all around us and interact with the natural world in fascinating ways.
-One of those ways is found in how animals can manipulate these forces to aid in their survival.
 What happens when we go beyond a science lab and apply these scientific phenomena to living, breathing organisms?
-From electroreceptive sharks to shrimp so fast they can boil water, dive into how aquatic animals use forces, kinetic and potential energy to succeed.
+From electroreceptive sharks to floating frogs, dive into how aquatic animals use the invisible forces and fields at play to thrive and survive.

 Oceanic Occupations